Elsie19/clam/headers/README.md

 ```

 #### `error.sh`
-`error.sh` is used for raising errors with standard bash-like error messages.
+`error.sh` is used for raising errors with standard bash-like error messages with `shopt -s gnu_errfmt` support.

 You now have access to `error.error`.